netdata/netdata/health/REFERENCE.md

 You can find the context of charts by looking up the chart in either `http://NODE:19999/netdata.conf` or `http://NODE:19999/api/v1/charts`, replacing `NODE` with the IP address or hostname for your Agent dashboard.

-You can find how Netdata interpreted the expressions by examining the alarm at `http://NODE:19999/api/v1/alarms?all`.
+You can find how Netdata interpreted the expressions by examining the alert at `http://NODE:19999/api/v1/alarms?all`.
 For each expression, Netdata will return the expression as given in its config file, and the same expression with additional parentheses added to indicate the evaluation flow of the expression.